 top of page

-I’m an artist drawn to the quiet spaces where transformation happens slowly — where roots tangle, decay feeds growth, and overlooked details come to life.
-My background in science shapes how I observe, experiment, and work with natural materials, especially those that shift, grow, or resist control.
+I’m a bio-artist drawn to the quiet spaces where transformation happens slowly - where roots tangle, decay feeds growth, and overlooked details begin to speak.
+With a background in science, I approach making as both observation and experiment, working with natural materials that shift, grow, or resist control.

 My process often begins with a question or moment of curiosity.
-I’m interested in how materials hold meaning, how life leaves its mark, and how nature can be a collaborator in making.
-I work slowly and experimentally, welcoming unpredictability and letting the outcome evolve over time.
+I’m fascinated by how materials hold memory, how life leaves its mark, and how nature might act as a collaborator.
+I work slowly and experimentally, welcoming unpredictability and allowing forms to evolve over time.

-I see myself as both maker and observer — tending, guiding, and responding.
-Whether I’m growing roots in the shape of bones or documenting what doesn’t go to plan, I aim to create work that invites reflection: quiet, thoughtful, and a little strange.
+I see myself as both maker and witness - tending, guiding, and responding.
+Whether I’m growing roots in the shape of bones or documenting what doesn’t go to plan, I aim to create work that feels reflective: quiet, thoughtful, and a little uncanny.

 bottom of page